GrohTech/book-search-engine-that-could/README.md

 ## Description

-This is a book search app built with React.js, Node.js, and GraphQL.
+This is a book search app built with MongoDB, Express.js, React.js, Node.js, and GraphQL - deployed to Heroku.
 My job was to refactor the code to function with GraphQL.

 * [Heroku live application link](https://calm-bastion-15118.herokuapp.com/)